Why We Love Grant Park Atlanta

 Where to Eat in Grant Park Atlanta

 With tasty pancakes and other breakfast and lunch fare, Ria’s Bluebird has been a staple in Grant Park for more than 15 years.
-Get noodles and stir-fries over rice at Doc Chey’s where kids eat free from 11am-6pm on weekends.
-Or, pick from coffee and plenty of adult beverage options at Octane Coffee/Bar.
+Get noodles and stir-fries over rice at Doc Chey’s where kids eat free from 11 a.m.-4 p.m. on weekends (for Karma Club members).
+Get sandwiches, drinks, and produce at Bennett’s.

 Grab seafood and burgers at Six Feet Under, directly across from Oakland Cemetery.
 During less busy times at the restaurant, enjoy the rooftop view of Oakland Cemetery with your family.
 Grab tacos at Tin Lizzy’s next door or at Mi Barrio, a small, inexpensive Mexican restaurant also on Memorial Drive.